luidymorais/luidymorais.github.io/_posts/en/2016-07-07-start-here-en.markdown

 Hi,

 I've thought to write some posts in english too.
-Why english?
-I'm a Brazilian man!
+Why english if I'm a brazilian man?

-I wanna practice my knowledge in english and share a little bit of my IT experience among more people.
+I wanna practice my knowledge in english and share a little bit of my IT experience among people.

-I live in Brazil and I've learned the english's tricks and I haven't had opportunities to practice them, I believe I can do this writing.
+I live in Brazil and I've learned the english and I haven't have opportunity to practice them, I believe I can do this by writing.

-Probably I'll make mistakes and if you see one, you don't hesitate, please, tell me.
+Probably I'll make mistakes and if you see one, don't hesitate on telling me.

 See ya...